rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ![Drawing the GeoJSON data to the map using L.GeoJson](lesson-images/draw-data.gif)
 **Figure 01.** Drawing the GeoJSON data to the map using L.GeoJson.

 We've successfully drawn the the GeoJSON data to the Leaflet map using Leaflet's default styling options.
-The LineString feature is now rendered in the browser as an SVG path element within Leaflet's [overlayPane](http://leafletjs.com/reference-1.0.0.html#map-overlaypane) and the Point features are rendered on top of the line within Leaflet's [markerPane](http://leafletjs.com/reference-1.0.0.html#map-markerpane)
+Leaflet has rendered the LineString feature in the browser as an SVG path element within Leaflet's [overlayPane](http://leafletjs.com/reference-1.0.0.html#map-overlaypane) and the Point features on top of the line within Leaflet's [markerPane](http://leafletjs.com/reference-1.0.0.html#map-markerpane)

 ![Inspecting the SVG and img elements drawn by Leaflet](lesson-images/inspect-elements.gif)
 **Figure 01.** Inspecting the SVG and img elements drawn by Leaflet.